Understanding Anxiety Disorders

 Anxiety signs and symptoms

-There are many different types of anxiety disorders, all of which can present with a range of manifestations.
-You may notice the following symptoms and signs in yourself or others:
+There are many different types of anxiety disorders, each of which can present with a range of manifestations.
+People with anxiety disorders may notice the following symptoms and signs in themselves or others:

-If you have an anxiety disorder, you may find it harder to focus on tasks.
+If you have an anxiety disorder, you may have difficulty concentrating on tasks.
 You might also find yourself to be distracted or overwhelmed.

 Tension, irritability and worry